You’d be surprised!

 Come back to the very first door, where we answered the question positively that God exists.
 Before leaning in and seeing the long hallway with many doors, we have to make sure the door is indeed real.
 The only tool we have to figure out if the front door is real is our brain.

-If you have gotten this far into this story, then I will assume you have a mature brain.
-You have experienced life in many different settings and you have investigated yourself and the role you play in life more than once or twice.
-Good, I am glad you are still with us.
-You are aware that reality sometimes appears to be such and such, and later turned out to be so and so.
+Once we experienced life in many different settings, then most of us are aware that reality sometimes appears to be such and such, and later turned out to be so and so.
 Sometimes, we think we have the full story, and later we realize that it was just the beginning of a much longer story with more twists than initially considered.

 At the front door, with that very important question, it is not enough if we answer the question with Yes.
 We have to establish how God could have done it.
 If we place God at the beginning of the biggest story of all, then it’s a fair question to ask: How did God do it?